privacore/helppages-findx/en/findxapps/faq/protectprivacy.md

 - Your [browsing history is never saved](/en/findxapps/faq/browsinghistory) when you exit the Findx app.
 Each time you open the Findx app, it is as if it's the first time - no one can see where you've been online.
 - [Form data is never saved](/en/findxapps/faq/formdata), it is forgotten as soon as you have entered it.

-## Findx Privacy Control browser extension features
-- [An introduction to the Findx Privacy Control](/en/findxapps/privacycontrol/introduction) - learn how to get control of your privacy when you are using your favourite browser.

 You have control over who sees your data, and what data is stored on your device when you use Findx.